-- a.
-In the course of the two consultations on 14 and 21 January 1948, Sir Alexander gave the following information of especial significance to the implementation of the Assembly's recommendations by the Commission: - (i) the withdrawal of British forces will have been completed by 1 August 1948. - (ii) The United Kingdom Government has decided "to lay down the Mandate and terminate the Mandatory Administration at the latest on 15 May 1948, or earlier, if the necessary arrangements can be completed in time". - (iii) the United Kingdom Government regards it "as essential that, so long as the Mandatory regime is retained, they must retain undivided control over the whole of Palestine.
-On the appointed day that is, 15 May their responsibility for the Government of Palestine will be relinquished as a whole.
-They cannot agree to relinquish it piecemeal.
-They are, however, prepared to agree to the Commission's arrival in Palestine shortly before the Mandate is terminated, in order that there may be an overlap of say, a fortnight, during which the Commission can take up its responsibilities". - (iv) The United Kingdom Government "will endeavor to give the Commission the benefit of their experience and knowledge of the situation in Palestine, subject always to their decision that they are unable to take part in the implementation of the United Nations plan.
+- the Commission the benefit of their experience and knowledge of the situation in Palestine, subject always to their decision that they are unable to take part in the implementation of the United Nations plan.
 That is, of course, in accordance with the statement made originally to the General Assembly by the Colonial Secretary to the effect that we could not alone implement any plan not accepted by both sides; and that as regards joining in any implementation, that would depend on two conditions.
-The Commission will remember that one was the inherent justice of the plan, and the other was the degree of force requisite for its implementation". - b.
-Point c(l11) of the statements by Sir Alexander set forth above has vital implications with regard to the provisions of the Assembly's resolution and the work of the Commission.
-The resolution (Paragraph 2, Section B, Part I) provides that the "administration of Palestine shall, as that Mandatory Power withdraw its armed forces, be progressively turned over to the Commission...The Mandatory Power shall to the fullest possible extent coordinate its plans for withdrawal with the plans of the Commission to take over and administer areas which have been evaluated." - c.
-The position of the Mandatory Power, as notified to the Commission by Sir Alexander, to the effect that authority over Palestine as a whole, set piecemeal, will be transferred to the Commission on the date of termination of the Mandate, would obviously make impossible for the Commission to fulfil paragraphs 2, 12, and 13, Section B, Part I of the resolution as intended by the General Assembly.
-Under the announced policy of the Mandatory Government, there could be no progressive assumption of authority in Palestine by the Commission, irrespective of the time-table for the withdrawal or British armed forces.
-This matter will be the subject of further discussion with the Mandatory Power. - d.
-The Commission is actually conscious is the imminence of 1 April 1948, by which date the Provisional Councils of government should be selected, established and functioning.
-In this regard, the Commission recognizes the dilemma which will be created if the Mandatory Power maintain the position that the Commission should not come to Palestine until approximately a fortnight before the termination of the Mandate, that is, 1 May 1948, if the Mandate is to be terminated on 15 May as presently indicated.
-The Commission in now engaged in discussions with the Mandatory Power concerning the necessity for the Commission's arrival in Palestine sufficiently in advance of the termination of the Mandate to permit it to perform its tasks.
+The Commission will remember that one was the inherent justice of the plan, and the other was the degree of force requisite for its implementation. - (b) Point (a) (111) of the statements by Sir Alexander set forth above has vital implications with regard to the provisions of the Assembly's resolution and the work of the Commission.
+The resolution (paragraph 2, Section B, Part I) provides that the "administration of Palestine shall, as the Mandatory Power withdraws its armed forces, be progressively turned over to the Commission...The Mandatory Power shall to the fullest possible extent co-ordinate its plans for withdrawal with the plans of the Commission to take over and administer areas which have been evacuated".
+Under this policy of the Mandatory Covernment, there could be no progressive assumption of authority in Palestine by the Commission prior to the termination of the Mandate.
+This matter will be the subject of further discussion with the Mandatory Power. - (c) The Commission is now also engaged in discussions with the Mandatory Power concerning the necessity for the Commission's arrival in Palestine sufficiently in advance of the termination of the Mandate to permit it to perform its tasks.
+The Commission does not find satisfactory the suggestion that the Commission should not come to Palestine until approximately a fortnight before the termination of the Mandate, that is, 1 May 1948, 1f the Mandate is to be terminated on 15 May as at present indicated.

+the party of the second of and the